 - Giant tortoises from the Galapagos islands

-The tortoises illustrate my point about the historical context – these animals are now extremely rare and heavily protected.
+The tortoises illustrate my point about the value of the historical context – these animals are now extremely rare and heavily protected.

-Next up are the birds, which grace Rooms 29-32.
+Next up are the birds, which grace Galleries 29-32.
 These range from songbirds to seabirds, prey to predator, the common to the (extremely) rare – around 2,500 are on display.
 My particular highlights:

-- A shoebill (Balaeniceps rex) in Room 30 with (surprise) its massive shoe-shaped bill
+- A shoebill (Balaeniceps rex) with its (surprise!) massive shoe-shaped bill

-- A moa skeleton (also Room 30).
+- A moa skeleton.
 Now extinct, the biggest species of these ostrich-like New Zealand natives could reach 3.6m in height

-- A dodo skeleton (Room 31).
-If I recall right, not all the bones come from the same bird, but still…a dodo!
+- A dodo skeleton.
+Not all the bones come from the same bird, but still…a dodo!

-- Take a closer look at some of the prepared specimens in Room 32 – that’s where I found the prize winners
+Take a closer look at some of the prepared specimens in Gallery 32 – that’s where the prize-winning taxidermy displays live.

 Mammals and marsupials

-The rest of the rooms (33-39) cover our furry (and not so furry) friends, like rodents, sea mammals, rhinos, zebras, goats, sheep, antelope, big cats, big bears, monkeys and apes.
+The rest of the galleries (33-39) cover our furry (and not so furry) friends, like rodents, sea mammals, rhinos, zebras, goats, sheep, antelope, big cats, big bears, monkeys and apes.

-Some rooms have more English than others, some also have complementary displays, others don’t.
+Some rooms have more English than others and some also provide complementary displays.
 My highlights:

 - The sea creatures in Room 34 are impressive.
-For example, there’s a fin whale skeleton, a narwhal skull and a huge elephant seal
+For example, view a fin whale skeleton, a narwhal skull, and a huge elephant seal

-- Room 35 has a preserved Javan rhino from 1801.
-There are now only a handful left (in Ujung Kulon National Park in Java, Indonesia)
+- A preserved Javan rhino from 1801.
+Only a handful survive (in Ujung Kulon National Park in Java, Indonesia)

 - Who doesn’t love a panda bear?
-See Room 38.
-Schönbrunn zoo also has pandas for those who like their bears still breathing
+Schönbrunn Zoo also has pandas for those who like their bears still breathing